jezs00/pycasso/README.md

 * `test_enabled`: A boolean flag that instructs pycasso to run a test mode when all other providers are set to 0. `(Boolean)`
 * `automatic_host`: If using `automatic` mode, this is the IP address or host of the Automatic1111 WebUI API. `(String)`
 * `automatic_port`: If using `automatic` mode, this is the port to use for the Automatic1111 WebUI API. `(Integer)`
+* `provider_fallback`: A boolean flag that instructs pycasso to fall back to another random non-zero provider if originally chosen provider fails. `(Boolean)`

 ### Generation
 Settings related to generation of images with AI image providers